URL resource settings

 Site administration settings

-The URL module has additional settings which may be changed by an administrator in Settings > Site administration > Plugins > Activity modules > URL.
+The URL resource has additional settings which may be changed by an administrator in Administration > Site administration > Plugins > Activity modules > URL.

 Here you can specify the height of the top frame (containing the navigation) if you choose the "in frame" display option.
 Note:If your theme has a large header then the height should be increased to prevent horizontal and vertical scrollbars.